-All applications for building permits shall be accompanied by accurate plot plans, submitted in duplicate, drawn to scale (see appendix, illustration 14) showing:

-- (1) The actual shape and dimensions of the lot to be built upon. - (2) The exact sizes and locations on the lot of the buildings and accessory buildings then existing. - (3) The lines within which the proposed building and structure shall be erected or altered. - (4) The existing and intended use of each building or part of building. - (5) The number of families or dwelling units the building is designed to accommodate. - (6) Such other information with regard to the lot and neighboring lots as may be necessary to determine and provide for the enforcement of this chapter.

-One copy of such plot plans will be returned to the owner when such plans have been approved.
-An inspection of as long as two weeks may be required for inspection of plans before a permit is issued.

-All dimensions shown on these plans relating to the location and size of the lot to be built upon shall be based on an actual survey by a qualified registered surveyor or be based on a subdivision plat properly approved by and filed with the city, and the lot shall be staked out on the ground before construction is started.
-(Ord.
-No. 1270, § 6.01, 12-15-81)
+- A. All applications for building permits shall be accompanied by accurate plot plans, submitted in duplicate, drawn to scale showing: - 1.
+The actual shape and dimensions of the lot to be built upon. - 2.
+The exact sizes and locations on the lot of the buildings and accessory buildings then existing. - 3.
+The lines within which the proposed building and structure shall be erected or altered. - 4.
+The existing and intended use of each building or part of building. - 5.
+The number of families or dwelling units the building is designed to accommodate. - 6.
+Such other information with regard to the lot and neighboring lots as may be necessary to determine and provide for the enforcement of this chapter. - B. One copy of such plot plans will be returned to the owner when such plans have been approved.
+An inspection of as long as two weeks may be required for inspection of plans before a permit is issued. - C. All dimensions shown on these plans relating to the location and size of the lot to be built upon shall be based on an actual survey by a qualified registered surveyor or be based on a subdivision plat properly approved by and filed with the City, and the lot shall be staked out on the ground before construction is started.